DCC-EX/website/docs/start/diy-starter-kit.md

 * [exWebThrottle Controller](https://dcc-ex.com/throttles/ex-webthrottle/://)

 !!!
 Note
      As mentioned above you can also use your existing computer (PC, Mac, Linux) instead of a Pi.
-You need a computer or Pi to run our exWebThrottle or JMRI and also to connect to the Arduino to run your trains (the exception to this is by using the [WiFi Option](wifi-setup.md)).
-A laptop or similar is needed in any case because you are going to need one to download the installer and the Raspebrry Pi image.
-You will then use it to run the installer to upload the program into the Arduino and copy the Raspberry Pi image you download to the MicroSD Card that goes in the Pi.
-NOTE: Optionally, you may just use the computer to download and burn the SDCard and then use the Pi to install the firmware onto the Arduino using our Installer.
-And lastly, you could install a WiFi Shield and use your mobile device as a controller using an app like Engine Driver.
+You need a computer or Pi to run our exWebThrottle or JMRI and to connect to the Arduino to run your trains (the exception to this is by using the [WiFi Option](wifi-setup.md)).
+A computer or Pi is needed in any case because you are going to need one to download the installer.
+You will then use the installer to upload the program into the Arduino and copy the Raspberry Pi image (if you use one) to the MicroSD Card that goes in the Pi.
+NOTE: Alternately, you could install an ESP8266 WiFi Shield and use your mobile device as a controller using an app like Engine Driver.

 #### Using an Uno

 While we recommend an Mega, you can use an Uno.
-However, due to memory and other limitations on an Uno, you will have limitations regarding the options you can choose.
+However, due to memory and other limitations on an Uno, all the options will not be available.
 For example, you can't have Ethernet with an Uno.
 For a more detailed comparison of features and what you can and can't do with an Uno, please see [Microcontroller: Which one do I need?](../hardware/microcontrollers.md)

 #### Recap